-Here are a few of the great benefits you get from converting you shed into a gym.
+Here are a few of the great benefits you get from converting your shed into a gym.

 No Wasting Time

 Honestly, I never realized just how much time I wasted when training at a commercial gym.
-It may not seem like it, but even a 15-20 minute drive adds up.
+It may not seem like much, but even a 15-20 minute drive adds up.